bgriffen/oldwebsite/_posts/2016-04-04-analysis-of-hubble-einstein-sagan-fellowship-holders-with-ads.md

 ---
 layout: post
-title: "A Brief Analysis of Einstein, Hubble and Sagan Fellows With ADS"
+title: "A Brief Analysis of Hubble, Einstein and Sagan Fellows With ADS"
 description: "Broad brush trends of the three main astronomy fellowship holders"
 tags: [python, fellowship, job, scrape]
 ---